 There are a bunch of apps that will help you determine what part of the Milky Way will be visible and its location compared to the Moon.
 I use an app called Planets, it's free and really simple to use.
 You just install it and point your phone in a direction, it then shows you the stars, galaxies, planets, and constellations you're looking at.
 There are also some paid apps such as Planit! and Sky View.
 You can even use an online star chart, which is what I started out using.

 This map shows the intensity of light pollution.
 White areas are the brightest and black areas are the darkest.
 These values, along with the gradient in between visualizes the Bortle Scale.
 Unless there is a mass blackout, you will be unable to see or photograph the Milky Way from the Red and White zones (where cities are).
 While it is possible to capture the Milky Way in an Orange area, it will be washed out and there will be a lot of light pollution on the horizon.
 I recommend shooting from at least the Yellow regions.
-While Green and Blue zones will yield fantastic results, getting yourself into Gray and Black regions will yield an explosion of stars for your eyes and camera.
+While Green and Blue zones will give you fantastic results, getting yourself into Gray and Black regions will yield an explosion of stars for your eyes and camera.

 Remember it's not just the light pollution at your location, but also the direction you will be aiming your camera that needs to be considered.
 Refer to the light pollution map.
 If I were shooting the Milky Way rising in the southeastern sky from the town of Mason, I would be standing in relatively minimal light pollution.
-However, I would be aiming my camera back towards Austin and San Antonio, and would therefore be dealing with some light pollution long the horizon in my image.
+However, I would be aiming my camera back towards Austin and San Antonio, and would therefore be dealing with considerable light pollution along the horizon in my image.

 For me, getting into dark skies isn't enough.
 I try to find something to anchor the foreground and add interest such as rolling hills, mountains, or abandoned places and things.
 There are tons of images of the Milky Way out there.
 Find something to make yours stand out!
 I often use Google Streetview to try to find interesting foreground objects.